 To keep awareness high and ensure that measures preventing modern slavery are part of day-to-day business we have included respective aspects in our development efforts for suppliers and auditors.

-Auditors receive initial training on the United Nations Global Compact, incl. how to address this during the on-site visit.
-An update training is currently under development.
+• Auditors receive initial training on the United Nations Global Compact, incl. how to address this during the on-site visit.

-In 2018 our auditors received a comprehensive training by a renowned external training organization on the United Nations Global Compact and how to condut social audits.
+• In 2019 our auditors received a comprehensive training by a renowned external training organization on the United Nations Global Compact and how to conduct social audits.

 As part of our structured approach, we review the measures taken and – in case it is necessary – redirect our efforts.
 At Vaillant Group we rely on